The Last Airbender (film): Music

-Marketing
+Marketing and release

 Promotion

 The teaser trailer for the film was attached to Transformers: Revenge of the Fallen, released in theaters on June 24, 2009.
 The teaser trailer was also shown exclusively on the June 22, 2009 episode of Entertainment Tonight.
 The trailer shows Aang airbending in a temple which is being attacked by a multitude of Fire Nation ships.
 Three additional trailers were released leading up to the film's release.

 The first TV spot aired during Super Bowl XLIV on February 7, 2010.
 It showed parts of the film that were not shown in the teaser trailer and had no diegetic dialogue, but merely narration.
 On February 10, the theatrical trailer was released online.

 On February 9, 2010, Nickelodeon Consumer Products also debuted the upcoming line of toys based on The Last Airbender.
 It includes various 33/4-inch action figures, as well as larger, action-enabled figures, costumes, and other props.
 Among the toys featured in the line were figures based on Aang, Prince Zuko, Sokka, Katara, and a fully ride-able Appa the Sky Bison.
 "We worked very closely with M. Night, the rest of the Paramount team and our in-house design team, along with our partner Spin-Master, to come up with the right assortment, the right size for these action figures and make sure we had representation of all the nations within the 'Airbender' series," said Nickelodeon's Lourdes Arocho.
 The Last Airbender action figures released in three "waves"; with wave one beginning on June 1, wave two near the film's July release date, and wave three near the 2010 holiday season.
 THQ Studio Australia also developed a video game based on the film, which was released on June 29, 2010, for the Wii and the Nintendo DS.